The Charity – Effingham Village Recreation Trust

 In August 2009 a new name 'Effingham Village Recreation Trust' and a new Charity Scheme came into being.
 Under this scheme the main object of the charity is specified as the provision of social and recreational facilities for the Parish of Effingham and its immediate neighbourhood, principally through the King George V Hall and the associated Playing Fields.
 This scheme was slightly revised in April 2018, partly to simplify it and partly to reduce the scope for conflicts of interest.

 The Trust's Board of Managing Trustees consists of up to seven individuals, four being appointed by Effingham Parish Council and three being co-opted.
 The Trust's Custodian Trustee is Effingham Parish Council.
-There are currently five Managing Trustees:
+There are currently two Parish Council-appointed Trustees: